Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Bifurcations near and Theorem

-for some measure $\nu$ on $J_p$.
-We can thus find $\nu$ by considering a slice of the current above by a complex line.
-In particular, we can consider the line corresponding to $a=0$, and the assertion follows from Theorem \ref{teo_intersection_a0}. \end{proof}
+We can now prove the formula in the statement.
+For every $\eta$ the intersection at infinity of the current $[\per_n^v (\eta)]$ is given by an average of currents of the form $[E_z]$, with $z$ such that $p^n(z)=z$.
+This implies that $ \htbif \wedge [\P^2_{\infty}] = \int [E_z] \nu$ for some measure $\nu$ on $J_p$.
+We can thus find $\nu$ by considering a slice of the current above by a complex line corresponding to a family $\skpa$ with $\alpha$ satisfying \eqref{eq_condition_subfamily}.
+The assertion then follows from Theorem \ref{teo_intersection_a0}. \end{proof}